 A book about why you should go to bed early and never, by no means, deprive yourself of sleep because some nasty side effects might/will occur.
 Some of these are: you become less effective, less productive, less friendly, attractive, and even more vulnerable to diseases.
 Walker, a.k.a. the sleep dude, talks in length about various researches he and his friends did in the field of sleep.
 The text mainly aims to scare you by showcasing disturbing facts of people who are not getting enough sleep.

 The Core Idea:

-This the main idea of the book can be summarized in just one simple sentence: Get regular doses of sleep or you’ll die.
-According to the book, you need around 8 hours of a good night’s sleep every 24 hours to recharge and unwind from the daily challenges.
+The main idea of the book can be summarized in just one simple sentence: Get regular doses of sleep or you’ll die.
+According to the contents in the book, you need around 8 hours of a good night’s sleep every 24 hours to recharge and unwind from the daily challenges.
 Not sleeping will make you fat, unproductive, unable to focus, and it can even lead to developing Alzheimer’s disease.
 The author tested it.